top of page

 Too hard basket: Questions and answers about Tiriti and racial justice

 One of the devices Heather Came & Associates use in the classroom is the Too Hard Basket.
-We use it has a mechanism to co-create curriculum with what are learners are curious about.
+We use it as a mechanism to co-create curriculum with what are learners are curious about.
 The questions are collected at the beginning of class and answered by a Too Hard Basket panel in the afternoon.
 The questions are honest, thoughtful and often brave.
-With the permission of our students, we are going to start sharing some of the questions and answers in case they are useful for oth
+With the permission of our students, we are going to start sharing some of the questions and answers in case they are useful for othe

-Mar 233 min read
+Apr 282 min read

 bottom of page